Skip to content

 Most BentoBox addons work with all game modes.
 A few have specific compatibility requirements.

-Feature BSkyBlock AOneBlock AcidIsland CaveBlock SkyGrid Boxed Poseidon StrangerRealms
+Feature BSkyBlock AOneBlock ChunkBlock AcidIsland CaveBlock SkyGrid Boxed Poseidon StrangerRealms TradeWinds

 Challenges